kvinay7/interview-preparation/AI Engineering.md

 - Prompts, Chains, Memory, Retrieval, Agents, Tools
 - Handles RAG pipelines and production use-cases
 - It helps developers create dynamic, context-aware applications rather than static text generators

 ---

-## MCP (Model Context Protocol)

-MCP refers to the design pattern or strategy for managing the inputs (prompts, data, memory, tools, instructions) and outputs (responses, parsed results) that flow into and out of an LLM within a larger system.

-**Purpose:** Safe bridge between LLM reasoning and real-world tools.
-It prevents N×M integration complexity and creates a standardized tool invocation boundary while protecting enterprise systems from uncontrolled LLM behavior.

----